elihunter173/website/content/notes/2s/csc246/index.md

   void unlockWriting() {
     nw--;

-    // Wake a reader and a writer and let them race. writable.signal();
+    // Wake a reader and a writer and let them
+    // race.
+    writable.signal();
-    readable.signal(); // We don't have broadcast >:(
+    // We don't have broadcast >:(
+    readable.signal();
   }
 }
 ```